Grzechu11/Speech-To-Text-Ancle-Google/README.md

-# Flask sample project to ask google Text-to-Speech
+# Flask sample project to ask google Speech to Text

-This is sample project to host Flask with swagger and ask Text-to-Speech Ancle Google
+This is sample project to host Flask with swagger and ask Speech to Text Ancle Google

 ## Thanks